stephen-walcher/angular2-audio-player/README.md

 # Angular 4 Music Player
 *I'm working on getting this package out and published.
-The below is a basic template I found online that I think is a good README file.
 This package will be updated regularly until the NPM package is ready to publish.*

 <!--
 **angular2-toaster** is an asynchronous, non-blocking, Ahead of Time Compilation-supported Angular Toaster Notification library